petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/setting-up-claritys-site.md

 <!-- Exercise 4a -->

+When you create a site, you can start from scratch or select from available templates and initializers.
 The training workspace includes a prebuilt site, Clarity Public Enterprise Website.
 However, to see what the site creation process looks like, let's create a new test site as Ian Miller.

 To do this,